caochuankuan/AutoGLM-Android/app/src/main/assets/README_EN.md

     *   Click "Create API Key" on the page or copy an existing Key.

 2.  **Enter App Settings**:
-    *   Return to the AutoGLM App.
+    *   Return to the 遇见手机助手 App.
     *   Click the **Settings** icon in the upper right corner.
     *   Click **"Enter API Key"** or **"Edit API Key"**.
     *   Paste the copied API Key into the input box and save.